-I have recently been coding an application in Laravel that was using a basic cURL request to grab some information about a url and display that to the users.
+I have recently been working on an application in Laravel that was using a basic cURL request to grab some information about a url and display that to the users.
 While this approach worked, I wanted to make it cleaner and more maintainable, so to do this I installed Guzzle.
 This is a super easy composer command, but if you are still having trouble, there is an awesome tutorial here on medium.

 Once I had Guzzle up and running making my first call was super simple.
 But I just wasn't getting the deep data that I was getting from the cURL request like port number, transfer time and redirects.